non-npc/FSociety/README.md

 and backups; entering a custom address in fsociety does not create or administer the relay.

-Paste the moderation authority `npub` from the private admin application into **Settings > Moderation admin key**.
+Paste the moderation authority `npub` from an admin user into **Settings > Moderation admin key**.
 The client fetches the latest signed NIP-51 mute list from the configured general relays, verifies its signature and author, stores the targets locally, and filters matching user public keys and